INTERSTATE REUNIONS - 21, 22 and 23 APRIL

 “The greatest joys in life come to those who build with vision, who with stars in their eyes on a worthwhile goal, creep step by step nearer their heart’s desire.
 What vision we had!
 What plans for future expansion and beauty!
 The growing up was slow work, but it carried so much happiness, so much comradeship and so very much fun.
 Though there have been many changes through the years, it is a joy to know that there has been no change in the human side – our girls today have the same keen outlook, the same love of their School, and the same spirit of sacrifice if needed.
 Our School parents are as hard-working, as free-giving, and as proud of the School as of old.
 This community spirit, this happy and understanding relationship between school and home has made St Aidan’s a school of worth and distinction.”

-Please keep in touch with us.
-If you need to update your details so we can contact you, send us an email email@example.com
+Please keep in touch with us and use the form below to update your details so we can keep in touch with you!

 Update your details